 I love solo travel but there are certain times when traveling with a group of friends can cut down on travel costs.

 Most notably, sharing a hotel or rental apartment with one or more people cuts down the per-person cost considerably.
-For example, splitting a $130/night Airbnb with four people ends of costing around $33/night per person — which is cheaper than a hostel.
+For example, splitting a $130/night Airbnb with four people ends up costing around $33/night per person — which is cheaper than a hostel.

 Rental cars can also end up being very cheap when the cost is split between multiple people.